Youth Insearch Program

 The Need

-Many young people in Australia today are impacted by problems stemming from poverty, broken and dysfunctional homes, domestic violence, sexual, physical and emotional abuse, death and grief, and other traumatic events.
+Suicide is the leading cause of death for young people aged 12-25 in Australia.
+Many young people in Australia today are impacted by problems stemming from poverty, dysfunctional homes, domestic violence, sexual, physical and emotional abuse, death and grief, and other traumatic events.

-As a consequence, these young people can struggle with education, employment, homelessness and mental illness, and find themselves turning to self-harm, suicide ideation, drug and alcohol abuse, crime, and violence.
+Trauma and life's challenges can impact a young persons education, employment, homelessness and mental illness, and may lead to self-harm, suicide ideation, drug and alcohol abuse, crime, and violence.
 This has the potential to impact these young people long term and into the next generation.

-There is a well-established need for programs that intervene early and assist at risk young people to improve their lives.
+There is a well-established need for mental health and education programs that intervene early and assist at risk young people to improve their lives.

 The Solution